Security Architecture

 Schema-first validation

 Every endpoint declares request and response JSON Schemas enforced by the framework.
 Unknown fields rejected.
 No implicit type coercion.
-1 MiB global request limit, 65 KiB mandate limit, 20-level JSON depth cap.
+1 MiB global request limit, 65 KiB record limit, 20-level JSON depth cap.

 SQL injection prevention